top of page

 Brescia University, Owensboro, KY

-Assistant Professor of Theatre and Speech
+Assistant Professor of Theatre and Speech, Area Coordinator for Speech and Theatre

 Introduction to Brescia University